-In addition to obtaining a variety of information and assessments about the participant's individual's needs, preferences, life course outcomes, and health from other sources as specified below, the CCS uses the Health Risk Screening Tool (HRST) and Support Intensity Scale (SIS)®.
+In addition to obtaining a variety of information and assessments about the individual's needs, preferences, life course outcomes, and health from other sources as specified below, the CCS uses the Health Risk Screening Tool (HRST) and Support Intensity Scale (SIS)®.

-The HRST assesses the participant's individual's health and safety needs, particularly with respect to the following areas: community safety, health and medical needs, sexuality and relationships, abuse, neglect, elopement, financial exploitation, behaviors, home environment, fire safety, personal care/daily living, mental health, police involvement, informed consent, and others as appropriate to the age and circumstance to the participant.
+The HRST assesses the individual's health and safety needs, particularly with respect to the following areas: community safety, health and medical needs, sexuality and relationships, abuse, neglect, elopement, financial exploitation, behaviors, home environment, fire safety, personal care/daily living, mental health, police involvement, informed consent, and others as appropriate to the age and circumstance to the participant.

-The SIS measures the participant's individual's support needs in personal, work-related, and social activities in order to identify and describe the types and intensity of the supports the participant an individual-requires.
+The SIS measures the individual's support needs in personal, work-related, and social activities in order to identify and describe the types and intensity of the supports theyan individual-requires.

-In addition to these assessments, the CCS gathers information regarding the participant individual's needs, outcomes, and preferences from the participant individual, their family, friends, and any other participants individuals invited to participate in the planning process.
+In addition to these assessments, the CCS gathers information regarding the individual's needs, outcomes, and preferences from the individual, their family, friends, and any other individuals invited to participate in the planning process.
 The CCS also reviews other formal health, developmental, communication, and behavioral assessments conducted by physicians, mental health professionals, behavioral specialists, special educators, and other health professionals (e.g., Speech Pathologist, Occupational Therapist, Physical Therapist), as appropriate.